vyperlang/vyper/vyper/venom/README.md

 - `invoke`
   - Cause control flow to jump to a function denoted by the label.
-  - Return values are passed in the return buffer at the offset address.
+  - Return values are passed in the return buffer at the `offset` address.
   - Practically only used for internal functions.
-  - Effectively translates to `JUMP` and therefore changes the program counter value.
+  - Effectively translates to `JUMP`.
   - ```
     invoke offset, label
     ```
 - `alloca`
-  - Allocates memory of a given size at a given offset in memory.
+  - Allocates memory of a given `size` at a given `offset` in memory.
-  - The output is the offset itself.
+  - The output is the offset value itself.
   - Because the SSA form does not allow changing values of registers, handling mutable variables can be tricky.
 The `alloca` instruction is meant to simplify that.
   - ```
     out = alloca size, offset